jcubic/horavox/README.md

 vox service status                     # show service and instance status
 ```

 The quoted argument is any valid `vox` subcommand with its flags.
-The `--background` flag is stripped automatically since the service manager handles that.
+The `--background` flag and `vox` prefix are stripped automatically.
+Unknown commands are rejected at add time.

 On the first install, a platform-specific service is registered and started: